-Stepping into a new leadership role is fraught with risk, often confronting a whole new set of experiences and decisions.
-Behaviours, leadership style and relationship skills become increasingly important but senior leaders are often assumed to ‘know it all’ and exposing gaps in knowledge or judgement can feel detrimental.
+Stepping into a new leadership role is fraught with risk, often requiring new business leaders to confront a whole new set of experiences and decisions.
+Behaviours, leadership style and relationship skills become increasingly important, but senior leaders are often assumed to “know it all”, and exposing gaps in knowledge or judgement can feel detrimental.

 Each mentoring engagement is tailored to the particular requirements of the company and the mentee.
 With our prestigious mentor roster, CMi is able to assign more than one mentor to a mentee, which adds perspective and breadth.
 A clear framework for an effective mentoring relationship is set out and established for each assignment.

 Chairman Mentors International mentoring is directed towards five distinct groups: